-Class-A, B, AB and C BJT amplifier
+A, B, AB and C types of BJT amplifiers

 If the position of Q-point is such that the output current flows during the whole cycle of input signal then the amplifier is called Class-A amplifier.
 For this type of Amplifier Q-point should be at the middle of dynamic transfer curve of Transistor.